-- 11) Sports and recreation reprovision Contribution of £575,786 towards reprovision of existing facilities within HS11 site. - 12) Management and maintenance The establishment of a management company for the management and maintenance of any land not within private curtilages or adopted by other parties, of infrastructure (including surface water drainage until formally adopted by the statutory undertaker) and of street trees (if planted on land not adopted).
-Establishment of / participation in a drainage working group (with regular meetings) to oversee implementation of a HS11-wide drainage masterplan. - 10.237 All contributions are to be index-linked. - 10.238 The applicant initially submitted a draft list of Heads of Terms which do not include all of the above items, however the applicant has more recently advised that the Heads of Terms are agreed. - 10.239 The above obligations are significant, and together with the costs associated with on-site infrastructure, drainage and addressing the site's topography and coal mining legacy, would need to be taken into account by the applicant team.
+11) Sports and recreation reprovision - Contribution of £575,786 towards reprovision of existing facilities within HS11 site.

+12) Management and maintenance - The establishment of a management company for the management and maintenance of any land not within private curtilages or adopted by other parties, of infrastructure (including surface water drainage until formally adopted by the statutory undertaker) and of street trees (if planted on land not adopted).
+Establishment of / participation in a drainage working group (with regular meetings) to oversee implementation of a HS11-wide drainage masterplan.

+- 10.248 All contributions are to be index-linked. - 10.249 The applicant initially submitted a draft list of Heads of Terms which did not include all of the above items, however the applicant subsequently advised that the officer-drafted Heads of Terms were agreed.
+Notwithstanding this, the applicant later requested more information regarding the Section 106 contributions sought, resulting in the Strategic Planning Committee's deferral of its decision (as per the officer's revised recommendation) on 14/07/2022.
+Officers subsequently provided the requested information and a revised education contribution calculation to the applicant.
+On 19/08/2022 the applicant confirmed that the Section 106 contributions were agreed. - 10.250 The above obligations are significant, and together with the costs associated with on-site infrastructure, drainage and addressing the site's topography and coal mining legacy, would need to be taken into account by the applicant team.
 At pre-application stage the applicant team were advised that the council will not accept arguments that these costs were unanticipated (and that affordable housing or other necessary mitigation is not viable) where there is evidence that a developer has overpaid for a site, having not given sufficient consideration to development costs.
 The Bradley Villa Farm site was promoted for allocation and development by the landowner, and such development at this site can reasonably be assumed to be viable at this stage.
 Therefore, and given what is known regarding the site's development costs, the council is unlikely to entertain a future argument that residential development at this site is unviable.
-Should any such argument be made in the future, the council can have regard to paragraph 58 of the NPPF, which states that the weight to be given to a viability assessment is a matter for the decision maker. - 10.240 On 19/01/2021, in light of the Government's announcement that it will abolish CIL and replace it with a nationally-set infrastructure levy, Cabinet agreed to not adopt the CIL Charging Schedule in Kirklees at this stage. - 10.241 A condition removing permitted development rights from some of the proposed dwellings is recommended.
+Should any such argument be made in the future, the council can have regard to paragraph 58 of the NPPF, which states that the weight to be given to a viability assessment is a matter for the decision maker. - 10.251 On 19/01/2021, in light of the Government's announcement that it will abolish CIL and replace it with a nationally-set infrastructure levy, Cabinet agreed to not adopt the CIL Charging Schedule in Kirklees at this stage. - 10.252 A condition removing permitted development rights from some of the proposed dwellings is recommended.
 This is considered necessary for the dwellings proposed with smaller gardens, as extensions under permitted development allowances here could reduce the private outdoor amenity spaces to an unacceptable degree.
 Permitted development extensions could also affect longer views of the site from public vantagepoints.